abhinandan1999/Learning/Markdown/syntax.md

 #### <u>Headings</u>
 There are six types of headings.
 The largest one starts with # and last one has ######
-Note: Please add a space after #
+Note: Add a space after #

 #### <u>Links</u>
 To add a link use square brackets followed by link in parentheses.